The Lichtenbaum-Quillen dimension of complex varieties: Rationally connected 4-folds

 The $\P^{14}$ of $5 \times 5$ symmetric matrices is also stratified by rank, with the dimension and degree of each stratum as shown:\footnote{Harris's book \cite{joe_harris} has a friendly discussion of this stratification in Example 22.31, although he incorrectly gives the degree of the rank $\le 3$ locus as 10, and in Prop.~22.32 the $n-k-\alpha$ should be $n-k-\alpha+1$.}

-The rank 1 locus is identified $\P^4$ in its second Veronese embedding.
+The rank 1 locus is identified with $\P^4$ in its second Veronese embedding.
 The rank $\le 2$ locus is identified with $\Sym^2 \P^4$.
 The rank $\le 4$ locus is called the ``quintic symmetroid.''
 Each stratum is smooth away from the one before.

 The classical projective dual of $\Sym^2 \P^4$ is the rank $\le 3$ locus, but its homological projective dual is the double cover of the quintic symmetroid branched over the rank $\le 3$ locus; to be precise we need a non-commutative resolution of singularities on both sides, but we will take linear sections that avoid the singularities.
-Hosono and Takagi pioneered the study of this example in a series of papers including \cite{ht_towards}, and Rennemo developed it further in \cite{joergen_thesis}.
+Hosono and Takagi studied this example in a series of papers including \cite{ht_towards}, and Rennemo developed it further in \cite{joergen_thesis}.

 First we can intersect $\Sym^2 \P^4$ with 6 general hyperplanes to get a smooth surface $Y$ of general type with $\pi_1 = \Z/2$.
 Its Hodge diamond is \surfaceHodgeDiamond{9}{65}{9} Dually, we can intersect the quintic symmetroid with a $\P^5$ and take its double cover branched over the rank $\le 3$ locus to get a smooth Fano 4-fold $X$ whose Hodge diamond is \fanoFourFoldHodgeDiamond{9}{67}{9} Ottem and Rennemo have studied this 4-fold in \cite{ottem-rennemo}, proving that $H^3(X,\Z) = \Z/2$.
 By \cite[Prop.~4.3]{ottem-rennemo}, there is a semi-orthogonal decomposition